 If you’ve been part of the Drift community for a while now, you’ve probably (definitely) noticed that we use the word “hypergrowth” quite a bit around here.

-It’s the name of our conference happening in Boston this September (HYPERGROWTH), it’s the name of the book we self-published (HYPERGROWTH: How the Customer-Driven Model Is Revolutionizing the Way Businesses Build Products, Teams, & Brands), and it’s also a general concept that we write about on the Drift blog.
+It’s the name of the book we self-published (HYPERGROWTH: How the Customer-Driven Model Is Revolutionizing the Way Businesses Build Products, Teams, & Brands), and it’s also a general concept that we write about on the Drift blog.

 According to legend (and the internet), the term “hypergrowth” first appeared in the April 2008 issue of the Harvard Business Review, which defined it as “the steep part of the S-curve that most young markets and industries experience at some point, where the winners get sorted from the losers.”